 You shouldn’t have to pay for the same paint job twice.
 But that’s exactly what happens when surface preparation for exterior painting gets skipped.
 The low bid becomes the expensive one.
 The fresh paint becomes peeling paint.
 And the house you wanted to protect ends up needing more repair than if you’d done nothing at all.

 At Oakcliff Painting, we treat surface preparation for exterior painting as the foundation of every exterior project, because it is.
 Our team documents every step of prep in writing.
-We stay on site until the work is finished the right way, and we stand behind the result with a written warranty.
+We stay on site until the work is finished properly, and we stand behind the result with a written warranty.
 If you want a paint job that still looks sharp a decade from now, call us at 770-405-3449 for a free on-site walkthrough.
 We’ll show you exactly what your home needs, and exactly what we’ll do to protect it.